Learn the lingo with our glossary of knitting terms

 To make a new stitch by wrapping the yarn over the right-hand needle.
 Find out how to do a yarn over.

 Want to take it further?
-Find even more knitting knowledge in our complete guide to knitting for beginners and check out our list of what you need in a knitting kit for beginners.
+Find even more knitting knowledge in our complete guide to knitting for beginners.